cta-wave/WMAS/README.md

-The Web Media API Test Suite 2017
+The Web Media API Test Suite 2018 (Work in progress)
 ========================================

-The Web Media API Snapshot Test Suite 2017 is a cross-browser test suite.
+The Web Media API Snapshot Test Suite 2018 is a cross-browser test suite.
 Writing tests in a way that allows them to be run in all browsers gives browser projects confidence that they are shipping software that is compatible with other implementations, and that later implementations will be compatible with